jolyonb/olxcleaner/wishlist.md

 - lti_consumer uses valid passport credentials
 - Date fields in policy all evaluate using edX date evaluator
 - Policy file chapter/sequential entries correspond to existing url_names
+- Check that all release dates fall inside the course start and end dates
+- Check that various open/close dates appear in order!